Risk Warning: Your Capital is at Risk.

 National Client Identifier (NCI)

 As part of account verification, additional information may be required to meet regulatory requirements, including:

-- Proof of Phone Number – This can be a document verifying your phone number (mobile or landline).
-This can be a phone bill, a tax statement, a bank statement, a payslip or any other official document issued by a third party that carries your name and phone number.
+- Proof of Phone Number – Proof can take the form of a mobile or landline phone bill, a tax statement, a bank statement, a payslip, or any other official document issued by a third party that carries your name and phone number.
 The document must indicate your full name as per your identification documents.
-In order to approve the submitted document, an employee from Markets.com will contact you on the phone number indicated in the document.
+To approve the submitted document, an employee from Markets.com will contact you on the phone number indicated in the document.